-5 List the activities as per Schedule VII of The Company undertook various activities during the year under review in Company Act, 2013 in which expenditure in 4 line with its CSR Policy and as prescribed in Schedule VII of the Companies above has been incurred Act, 2013.
+5 · The Company undertook various activities during the year under review in line with its CSR Policy and as prescribed in Schedule VII of the Companies Act, 2013.
 During the year under review, the major CSR activities were carried out in the following field: a.
 Skill labour development and Training b.
 Health & Education Promotion; c.
 Covid19 - Disaster (Pandemic) d.
 Old age home for Sr. Citizen for economically weaker groups e.
 Education for disabled child f.
 Medical Equipment & Kits for Govt.
 Hospital - Covid-19